puppetlabs/puppet-docs/source/puppet/4.10/services_agent_windows.markdown

 By default, Puppet's HTTPS traffic uses port 8140.
 Your operating system and firewall must allow Puppet agent to initiate outbound connections on this port.

-If you want to use a non-default port, you have to change [the `masterport` setting](./configuration.html#masterport) on all agent nodes, and ensure that you've changed your Puppet master's port as well.
+If you want to use a non-default port, change [the `masterport` setting](./configuration.html#masterport) on all agent nodes, and ensure that you've changed your Puppet master's port as well.

 ### User

 By default, Puppet agent runs as the `LocalSystem` user.
 This lets it manage the configuration of the entire system, but prevents it from accessing files on UNC shares.

 Puppet can also run as a different user.
 You can change the user in the Service Control Manager (SCM).
-To start the SCM, choose "Run..." from the Start menu and type `Services.msc`.
+To start the SCM, from the Start menu choose "Run..." and type `Services.msc`.

 You can also specify a different user when installing Puppet.
 To do this, install via the command line and [specify the required MSI properties][msiproperties] (`PUPPET_AGENT_ACCOUNT_USER`, `PUPPET_AGENT_ACCOUNT_PASSWORD`, and `PUPPET_AGENT_ACCOUNT_DOMAIN`).